folio-org/docs/content/en/docs/ERM/eHoldings/_index.md

 * **All.** All packages or titles, regardless of selection status.
 This is selected by default.
 * **Selected.** Packages or titles selected in your knowledge base.
 * **Not selected.** Packages or titles not selected in your knowledge base.
-* **Ordered through EBSCO.** Packages or titles your library has acquired through EBSCONET.

 ### Content type